Camp Biscayne

-At Camp Biscayne, Munroe preserved as much of the hammock (tropical forest) as possible because he believed that it had "worked out its life's problems and established itself as the legitimate occupant of the land."
-Using the trees in the hammock for inspiration he named each of the 11 cottages for a native tree or for an ornamental.
-Each tree was tagged and a list of the trees was available to guests.
+At Camp Biscayne, Munroe made efforts to preserve as much of the hammock (tropical forest) as possible, believing it had "worked out its life's problems and established itself as the legitimate occupant of the land."
+Drawing inspiration from the trees in the hammock, Munroe named each of the 11 cottages after a native tree or an ornamental one.
+Each tree was tagged, and a list of the trees was made available to guests.